vk-cs/docs-public/docs/en/main/base/k8s/k8s-concepts/working-with-pvc/working-with-pvc.md

 A Persitent Volume Claim is a request to allocate a Persistent Volume.
 As a result, both the existing Persistent Volume should be allocated and a new one should be created.

-In the case of the VK CS cloud platform, both block and file storages available in the cloud can be used as PV.
+In the case of the VK Cloud cloud platform, both block and file storages available in the cloud can be used as PV.

-As a permanent storage, the VK CS platform provides:
+As a permanent storage, the VK Cloud platform provides:

 1. Distributed block storage based on SDS (software defined storage) CEPH.
 Such drives can be either HDD-based or SSD-based.
 All data on this type of storage is automatically replicated across three servers, at least located in different server racks.
 2. High-speed block storage based on SSD/NVME disks connected via iSCSI to each compute server (HIGH IOPS SSD).
 This storage is characterized by more guaranteed IOPS than SSD CEPH and lower latency.
 The replication of this storage is based on hardware RAID-10.
 3. Virtual file storage connected via NFS/CIFS protocols.

-The VK CS platform provides all types of block storage using the universal Cinder mechanism, which abstracts work with a specific storage backend.
+The VK Cloud platform provides all types of block storage using the universal Cinder mechanism, which abstracts work with a specific storage backend.

 From a Kubernetes point of view, any block persistent disk you use will be a Cinder Volume, i.e. an ordinary disk in the terminology of our Cloud.
 Can be created manually by the cluster administrator, or dynamically via a PVC.
 Disk types in Kubernetes map to storage types provided by VK Cloud as follows: